-As a non-profit, sharing community, we are committed to helping our members help each other live the most fulfilling, healthy life possible, as well as reducing the heavy burden that traditional health care premiums have placed on most Americans.
+ASH is committed to helping our members live the most fulfilling, healthy life possible, as well as reducing the heavy burden that traditional health care premiums have placed on most Americans.

-We are a community that shares the common value of helping support our fellow brothers and sisters, and staying connected to the community - both for the purpose of helping each other with unexpected medical bills, and engaging in the ideas shared with the ASH community to help each of us grow in our health and well-being journeys.
+We are a community that shares the common value of helping support our fellow brothers and sisters, and staying connected to the community - both for the purpose of helping each other with unexpected medical bills, and engaging in the beliefs shared within the ASH community to help each of us grow in our health and well-being journeys.

-We are excited you have chosen to be a part of our community.
-Inside this guidebook, you will find the guidelines by which members share a willingness to help each other with the medical needs.
-Please make sure you understand the guidelines as it is up to you to research how your membership works and what your participation means.
+We are excited you have chosen to be a part of ASH.
+Inside this guidebook, you will find the guidelines by which members are eligible for the sharing of their medical needs.
+Please make sure you understand these guidelines as it is up to you to research how your membership works and what your participation means.